kimjev-webdev/theenglishstudiocorvetto/README_django_project.md

 - Custom mixins and `user_passes_test()` to protect all views
 - CSRF tokens and login protection enabled on all forms

+🔐 Authentication & Staff Access Control
+Secure staff-only login portal using Django's built-in LoginView and LogoutView.

+Only users with is_staff=True can access the portal dashboard and perform blog-related CRUD actions.

+Custom mixins and decorators restrict class-based and function-based views.

+Sessions and CSRF protection enabled by Django’s auth system.

+Superuser management via Django Admin interface.

 ---

 ## 🧪 Manual Testing